dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/05-hidden-cost-of-caching.md

 - `test_stop` deletes all
 - Guards skip this logic for distributed workers

-## Detecting stale reads: core test logic
+## detecting stale reads: core test logic

 Here’s the main test in `stale_cache.py`: